natemago/srv/README.md

 There is no installing.
 Just download the "srv.py" file and make sure you have Python installed (python 3+).
-Then copy to the folder where the files that you want to server are located.
+Then copy to the folder where the files that you want to serve are located.

 Running
 -------